jdoleary/Spellmasons/docs/TasksCurrent.md

     - I think just sending pickups to sync would work here
 - weird liquid : 0.5211362200270263
 ## Tasks
+- use css classes 'requires-following-card blink' to warn of self-damage
 - Feature: perks
 - Standalone server backlog
     - (fixed?) stand alone server goes into infinite loop when all players leave